thomasboyt/redux-happy-async/README.md

 }
 ```

-You could create an action that looked like:
+Then, create an action creator that uses the `asyncStatus` fields in its payloads.

 ```js
 import {ACTION_START, ACTION_SUCCESS, ACTION_ERROR} from 'redux-happy-async';